Element-Research/dpnn/README.md

  * [WhiteNoise](#nn.WhiteNoise) : adds isotropic Gaussian noise to the signal when in training mode;
  * [OneHot](#nn.OneHot) : transforms a tensor of indices into [one-hot](https://en.wikipedia.org/wiki/One-hot) encoding.
  * [Kmeans](#nn.Kmeans) : [Kmeans](https://en.wikipedia.org/wiki/K-means_clustering) clustering layer.
 Forward computes distances with respect to centroids and returns index of closest centroid.
 Centroids can be updated using gradient descent.
 Centroids could be initialized randomly or by using [kmeans++](https://en.wikipedia.org/wiki/K-means%2B%2B) algoirthm;
+ * [SpatialRegionDropout](#nn.SpatialRegionDropout) : Randomly dropouts a region (top, bottom, leftmost, rightmost) of the input image.
+Works with batch and any number of channels.;

 The following modules and criterions can be used to implement the REINFORCE algorithm :